 Chorla Ghat Road Trip

-This Chorla Ghat area belongs to Mhadhei wildlife sanctuary and a forest department board told me that with prior permissions you could get inside the forest area.
+This Chorla Ghat area belongs to the Mhadhei wildlife sanctuary and a forest department board told me that with prior permissions you could get inside the forest area.
 We parked that idea for another day before we headed back.

 We knew about this dam from newspaper reports that talk about the water being pumped into the catchment area.
-Or pumped out to nearby water treatment plants or when excessive rains indicate a potential flooding due to the dam overflowing.
-Of course, we never heard any touristy news from this corner of Goa.
+Or pumped out to nearby water treatment plants or when excessive rains indicate potential flooding due to the dam overflowing.
+Of course, we never heard any touristy news from this corner of the state.
 We had to take a mud road to reach the dam, but it was worth all the effort.

-Amthane Dam is one of the most scenic places and secluded places I have seen in Goa.
-The large lake had crystal clear water giving me confidence that water we are drinking is clean even before it goes to a treatment plant.
+Amthane Dam is one of the most scenic places and secluded places I have seen in the state.
+The large lake had crystal clear water giving me confidence that the water we are drinking is clean even before it goes to a treatment plant.
 As the water was clean, it carried a clear blue hue.
 The shape of the lake depends on the water level so you would always find some unique edges where the water ends.

 The backdrop is the green forest of Sahyadri hills.
 The rainwater from these Ghats flows down in streams and contributes to the waterbody.

 As you walk on the dam you have the vast blue lake on one side and the green village on one side.
 A small canal with an artistically done bridge over it flows quietly.
 Birds fly from here to there.
 A jetty joining the column standing in the lake makes a perfect place to click pictures.
-And in fact is a great place to have a 270 degrees view of the lake.
+And in fact, is a great place to have a 270 degrees view of the lake.

 Walking on the bund that is all available to you, as hardly anyone comes there is pleasure difficult to define in words.